 Beginning in the 1970s and through the present, a range of social service programs are supported through annual grants made possible from the income generated by endowment of the Foundation.
 For additional history, view information about the Foundation’s current and past directors, or view a booklet on The Home for Aged Colored Women.
-The booklet provides background to of one of Boston’s most historic foundations that has served the community for nearly a century.
+The booklet provides background on one of Boston’s most historic foundations that has served the community for 160 years.
 Our legacy comes from our Board members’ passing along the history to current generations of philanthropists.

 |April 1860||Home for Aged Colored Women established at 65 Southac Street.|

 |March 1864||Home for Aged Colored Women moved to 27 Myrtle Street where it stayed for 27 years|

 |1872 to 1897||Mrs. Thurston, Mrs. Stallard and Mrs. Rachel L. Smith served as first matrons|

 |1891||Home for Aged Colored Women moved to 22 Hancock Street in Boston’s Beacon Hill|

 |November 1920||Committee on the Future of the Home included Ada Hinton.
 Committee considered alternative of using outside aid.
 Ada Hinton’s vision born.|

 |July 1944||Having survived the Depression and uncertainty in the 1930s, the Home for Aged Colored Women located at 22 Hancock Street for 45 years was sold|